-We spend nearly one-third of our lives asleep, and sound sleep is important for physical and mental wellbeing.
-So, it makes sense that your bedding should not just look beautiful but is also comfortable.
+W e spend nearly one-third of our lives asleep, so it makes sense that your bedding should not just look beautiful but is also comfortable.
 This article covers some common bedding materials and their properties.
 Let’s get started:

 Cotton bedding is popular due to many factors.
 This natural fiber is greatly versatile and soft.
 You can select between different types of cotton, such as crisp yet soft long-staple cotton or warm Flannel.
 Most of the cotton bed sheets are highly breathable, durable, and easy to clean.
 Many are reasonably priced, while some grades of cotton fabrics can be pricey.

 The basic difference among types of cotton lies in their staple length.
 The staple length refers to the fibers' length used for weaving the cotton into the bedding.
 There are three different staple lengths:

 - Long staple: 1-1/4 inch

 The longer the staple, the fewer fabric ends will be exposed in the woven cotton fabrics, a synonym to better quality, softer and more durable beddings.